Festival season in Fort Wayne is upon us! From June through September, spend a weekend in Fort Wayne celebrating our many festivals.

 Most festivals have food vendors or food trucks available for you to enjoy on-site.
 Heck, some festivals even focus on food specifically.
 However, if you’d rather skip eating at the festival there are many dining options available in Fort Wayne.
 From downtown dining at Hoppy Gnome, 816 Pint & Slice or Dash-In, or Coney Island, to dining at some of Fort Wayne’s other greatest restaurants like Salsa Grille, Bandidos, Casa, Eddie Merlot’s, there is something for everyone!

-Discover some of our insider picks here - Best of Fort Wayne Restaurants
+Discover some of our insiders picks here - Best of Fort Wayne Restaurants